 7. Where will the students stay in Los Angeles?

 8. Will I be able to do laundry?

 9. Will I be able to cook meals?

 This class is open to only qualified Regent students and SCA alumni.* All applicants will go through a screening process before they can be accepted.
 Space is limited and will be filled on a first come, first served basis.
 Students who have submitted an application and paid the deposit will receive priority.
 Regent students must be confirmed to be in good standing by Student Services and the Business Office before they will be permitted to attend this class.

 You must have already taken one of these classes before May 3.

 If you are a student you must take this class for credit.
-If you are a SCA alum you will not pay for tuition but will pay the non-credit program fee of $1500, if you already live in LA, or $2500, if you do not live in LA.
+If you are a SCA alum you will not pay for tuition but will pay the non-credit Hollywood Program Fee of $1500.

-You must get approval from your advisor by submitting the "Approval to Enroll in a Class in Another School" approval form.
+Yes.
+You must get approval from your advisor by submitting “Approval to Enroll in a Class in Another School”.
 If this course is not part of your approved program, any financial aid you are receiving will not be applied.
 Please talk to your advisor in the central financial aid office for more details.

 Students will stay at Park La Brea apartments.
-Apartments are two bedroom, 5-bed furnished apartments. www.parklabrea.com Male and female students will be housed in separate apartments.
+Apartments consists of a two bedroom, 5-bed furnished apartments.
+Male and female students will be housed in separate apartments.
 Facilities include 24 hour courtesy patrol, gated property access, meeting room facilities, multimedia theatre, a business center, on site dry cleaners and 5 miles of fitness trails.
-The apartments are sparsely furnished and will not be equipped with kitchen utensils or housewares; there is no phone, internet, televisions or DVD players in the apartments.
-Students will need to provide their own towels and bed sheets for a single bed.
+The apartments are sparsely furnished and will not be equipped with kitchen utensils or housewares; there is no phone, television or DVD players in the apartments.
+Students will need to provide their own towels, bed sheets and pillow for a single bed.